|

 fins.
 The skin of some species produces a toxic mucus under stress.

-don't.
-Young are born as females but only a few will become males during
+Young are born as females and just handful will live long enough to become

-adulthood.
-They graze upon encrusting organisms including sponges,
+males.
+They graze upon a variety of encrusting organisms including sponges,

 tunicates, hydroids, and